-Saudi Red Sea Authority Issues Maritime Tourism Agent License to Support Coastal Tourism Activities
+Saudi Red Sea Authority Issues Maritime Tourism Agent License To Support Coastal Tourism Activities

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-As part of its ongoing efforts to regulate and develop a thriving coastal tourism sector, the Saudi Red Sea Authority (SRSA) has issued a maritime tourism agent license to Maritime Solutions Company, based in Jeddah.
+(MENAFN- Mid-East Info) As part of its ongoing efforts to regulate and develop a thriving coastal tourism sector, the Saudi Red Sea Authority SRSA has issued a maritime tourism agent license to Maritime Solutions Company, based in Jeddah.

 Legal Disclaimer: